redux-saga/redux-saga/README.md

 - `iterator: {next, throw}` : an iterator object, Typically created by invoking a Generator function

 - `subscribe(callback) => unsubscribe`: i.e. a function which accepts a callback and returns an unsubscribe function

-  - `callback(action)` : callback (provided by redux-saga) used to subscribe to input events
+  - `callback(action)` : callback (provided by runSaga) used to subscribe to input events. `subscribe` must support registering multiple subscriptions

-  - `unsubscribe()` : a function without arguments.
-Used by `runSaga` to unsubscribe from the input source once it has completed (either by normal return or thrown exception)
+  - `unsubscribe()` : used by `runSaga` to unsubscribe from the input source once it has completed (either by normal return or thrown exception)

+The `subscribe` argument is used to fulfill `take(action)` effects.
+Each time `subscribe` emits an action to its callbacks, all sagas blocked on `take(PATTERN)`.
+And whose take pattern matches the currently incoming action are resumed with that action.

+The matching works as follows

+- If `PATTERN` is undefined or '*'.
+All actions are matched
+- If `PATTERN` is a function, the action is matched if `PATTERN(action)` is true
+- If `PATTERN` is a string, the action is matched if `action.type === PATTERN`
+- If `PATTERN` is an array, `action.type` is matched against all items in the array.

+- `dispatch(action) => result`: used to fulfill `put` effects.
+Each time a `yield put(action)` is issued, `dispatch` is invoked with `action`.
+The return value of `dispatch` is used to fulfill the `put` effect.
+Promise results are automatically resolved/rejected.

-- `monitor(sagaAction)`: a callback which is used to dispatch all Saga related events.
+- `monitor(sagaAction)` (optional): a callback which is used to dispatch all Saga related events.
 In the middleware version, all actions are dispatched to the Redux store.
 See the [sagaMonitor example] (https://github.com/yelouafi/redux-saga/blob/master/examples/sagaMonitor.js) for usage.